 What is so great about Santa Barbara?

-Santa Barbara is home to many natural and historic landmarks that offers a blend of culture and outdoors.
+Santa Barbara is home to many landmarks that offers a blend of culture and outdoors.
 It boasts many hiking trails and world-class surfing that you can enjoy year-round thanks to the mild climate.
-Santa Barbara’s wine country offers daily tours where you can try the signature drink from one of California’s top producing wine regions.
+Santa Barbara’s wine country offers daily of one of California’s top producing wine regions.

 1. El Presidio de Santa Barbara State Historic Park

-I recommend starting your trip to Santa Barbara with a visit to the city’s most prominent historic landmark in the heart of downtown.
-The presidio is a former military settlement that was built by the Spanish in 1782 to protect their military district in California.
+Start your weekend in Santa Barbara with a visit to El Presidio, the most prominent historic landmark in the heart of downtown Santa Barbara.
+El Presidio is a former military settlement that was built by the Spanish in 1782 to protect their district in California.

 It’s one of the best places to visit in Santa Barbara if you want to learn the history of this city.